-New Years Resolution – PLANT MORE COLEUS!
+PLANT MORE COLEUS – they are beautiful!
 Here is a quick guide for growing this delightful annual.
-For years, coleus were used exclusively as a vigorous shade annual, adored for their amazing variety of leaf colors and textures.
+Coleus has an amazing variety of leaf colors and textures.
 New hybrids are particularly sun tolerant and have expanded the landscape design potential of coleus.
-While the leaves—which can be rounded, elongated, puckered, frilly, dissected, tiny, large, or any combination therein—are what makes coleus famous, if it’s left to flower, it will be smothered with pollinators and hummingbirds.
+Leaves can be rounded, elongated, puckered, frilly, dissected, tiny, large, or any combination therein.
+Flowers smother the plant and attract pollinators and hummingbirds.
 Coleus foliage colors are equally exciting, ranging from chartreuse to hot magenta to yellow to rust and every tint in between.
-It’s excellent planted en masse for a wave of fabulous groundcover color in the landscape.
-Coleus are equally wonderful as filler foliage or a feature plant in container designs, making them a remarkably colorful garden statement plant.
-Below is an excerpt from the Indiana Getting Started Gardening Guide which can help you get started with this particularly colorful addition to your garden.

 - Botanical name — Solenostemon scutellarioides

 - Bloom Period and Seasonal Color — Blooms very late summer; foliage is colorful